-A Stage 1 Emergency is called when the minimum required Operating Reserve level falls below approximately seven percent.
-This amount can vary depending on the type of generation that’s running.
-Under a Stage 1 Emergency, the ISO continues to call for conservation, and will activate a Flex Alert.
+A Stage 1 Emergency is called when the minimum required operating reserve level falls or shortfalls are forecast to occur and available resources are insufficient to maintain the operating reserve requirement.
+Under a Stage 1 Emergency, the ISO calls for conservation and will activate a Flex Alert if necessary.

-A Stage 2 Emergency is called when the minimum Operating Reserve level falls below five percent.
+A Stage 2 Emergency is called when the minimum non-spinning reserve requirement cannot be maintained.
 Under a Stage 2 Emergency, the ISO can call on “interruptible” programs operated by the utilities.
-Typically, participants in these programs are commercial and industrial customers who receive a lower electricity rate and in exchange, are required to reduce their energy usage by a predetermined amount when called upon during a Stage 2 Emergency.
+Typically, participants in these programs are commercial and industrial customers who receive a lower electricity rate in exchange for reducing their energy usage by a predetermined amount when called upon during a Stage 2 Emergency.

 One Hour Notification of Probable Load Interruption notices are issued to the utilities, public safety agencies, the media, regulatory agencies and market participants when a Stage 3 Emergency and rotating outages are deemed probable.

-A Stage 3 Emergency is called when on-line Reserves fall below the minimum requirements (amount can vary- usually around 3 percent of the minimum Operating Reserve total).
-Under a stage 3 Emergency, the ISO may call on the utilities to reduce “firm load” by implementing rotating outages.
+A Stage 3 Emergency is called when the spinning reserve is depleted or is anticipated to fall below minimum requirement.
+Under a Stage 3 Emergency, the ISO may call on the utilities to reduce “firm load” by implementing rotating outages.
 This is a last resort, used only when a climbing demand for energy is close to surpassing the available supply.